GLODES19/GLODES19/README.md

 - 👋 Hi, I’m @GLODES19
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning phyton
+- 🌱 I’m currently studying information science
 - 💞️ I’m looking to collaborate on phyton
 - 📫 How to reach me ...